 Thesis or Project.
 Students who select thesis or project must file a petition in the department office one semester in advance.
-First semester enrollees are to register for EDC 505, Seminar: Preparation of Master's Thesis/Project (3 units).
-Students who do not complete the thesis/project in one semester are to petition for and enroll in either:
+First semester enrollees are to register for EDC 505.
+Students who do not complete the thesis/project in one semester are to petition for and enroll in either EDC 550 or EDC 551.